oriolaranda/AI-Local-Search/README.md

 # IA
 Local Search first practice.
-Design and implement an app able to generate a router between all the users, and capable to bring them to their respective works in 1 hour minimizing number of drivers and total km used.
+Design and implement an app able to generate a route between all the users, and capable to bring them to their respective works in 1 hour minimizing number of drivers and total km used.
 Implemented with Hill Cimbing and Simulated Annealing algorithms.

 Pol Garcia, David Pujol and Oriol Aranda.